 - most common appearance in adults

 Pleural effusions, cardiomegaly and lymphadenopathy usually not features of uncomplicated PAP.

-- smooth thickening of interlobular septal lines, and
+- smooth thickening of interlobular and intralobular septal lines, and

 - ground glass opacities